elizabrock/minimal-mistakes/gifts.md

   feature: textures-large-24-cropped.jpg
 ---

 I (Eliza) am going to be honest here.
 I love gifts.
 Love them.
-However, Keith and I have been living on our own for a while now, and we really just don't need very many things.
+However, Keith and I are buying a home built in 1930 that is a "fixer-upper" that really needs some love.
+We'll be modernizing the kitchen, replacing ancient old sash windows and all kinds of other soon-to-be-discovered projects.

 So, if you're in the giving mood, we'd much prefer that you help us with outfitting the house (or the honeymoon!) through our Honeyfund registry.